Dagwan/TASK_INTERN_CAREER/data_process/README.md

-# Book Scraper Script

-The **Book Scraper Script** is a Python application designed to scrape book information from an online bookstore (e.g., "Books to Scrape").
-This script collects detailed data about books, including their title, price, availability, rating, and additional product-specific information.
+# Software Engineer Salaries Data Processing and Visualization

+The **Software Engineer Salaries Data Processing and Visualization** script is a Python application designed to process and visualize salary data for software engineers.
+This script reads raw data from a CSV file, cleans it, extracts relevant information, and generates various plots to analyze salary distribution, company ratings, and other key metrics.

 ## Overview

-This project is a web scraper built to extract comprehensive details about books listed on a website.
-It scrapes data from multiple pages of books and retrieves additional product information by visiting each book's individual page.
+This project is a data processing and visualization tool built to provide insights into software engineer salaries.
+It uses Python to handle data extraction, cleaning, processing, and visualization.

 #### to be updated [Software Demo Video](https://youtu./xGGPXlK9Lvs)

 ### Key Features:

-- **Scrape Multiple Pages:** Automatically navigate through multiple pages of books to collect data.
-- **Product Information Extraction:** Retrieve detailed product information, including UPC, Product Type, Price (excl. tax), Price (incl. tax), tax, availability, and the number of reviews.
-- **Data Storage:** Store the scraped data in a structured format (CSV) for easy access and analysis.
+- **Data Cleaning:** Handle missing values and clean raw data to prepare it for analysis.
+- **Salary Distribution Analysis:** Generate visualizations to show the distribution of software engineer salaries.
+- **Company Ratings Analysis:** Analyze and visualize company ratings and their correlation with salaries.
+- **Export Processed Data:** Save the cleaned and processed data to a new CSV file for further analysis or reporting.

-### Scraped Information:
+### Processed Information:

-- **Main Book Page:**
+- **Main Data:**
-  - **Title:** The title of the book.
-  - **Price:** The price of the book.
+  - **Salary:** The salary of the software engineer.
-  - **Availability:** Whether the book is in stock.
-  - **Rating:** The book's rating based on the website's star system.
-  - **Book URL:** The link to the book's detail page.

-- **Product Information Page:**
-  - **UPC:** Universal Product Code for the book.
-  - **Product Type:** The category/type of the book.
+  - **Company:** The company where the software engineer is employed.
-  - **Price (excl. tax):** The price of the book excluding tax.
-  - **Price (incl. tax):** The price of the book including tax.
+  - **Location:** The location of the job.
-  - **Tax:** The tax amount on the book.
-  - **Availability:** The stock status of the book.
+  - **Company Rating:** The rating of the company based on employee reviews.

-  - **Number of Reviews:** How many reviews the book has received.
+- **Visualizations:**
+  - **Salary Distribution:** A plot showing the distribution of salaries across different companies and locations.
+  - **Company Ratings vs. Salary:** A scatter plot to visualize the correlation between company ratings and salaries.
+  - **Location-based Salary Analysis:** A bar chart displaying salary averages by location.

 ## Development Environment

-The Book Scraper Script was developed using the following tools:
+The Software Engineer Salaries Data Processing and Visualization script was developed using the following tools:

-- **Python:** A powerful programming language for general-purpose programming.
+- **Python:** A powerful programming language for data analysis and visualization.
-- **BeautifulSoup:** A library used to parse HTML and extract information from web pages.
-- **Requests:** A simple HTTP library for Python, used to send HTTP requests.
-- **Pandas:** A data manipulation and analysis library, used to organize and save the scraped data.
+- **Pandas:** A data manipulation and analysis library, used to clean and process the data.
+- **Matplotlib & Seaborn:** Libraries used to create visualizations of the processed data.
+- **NumPy:** A fundamental package for scientific computing with Python, used for data manipulation.

 ## Installation

 To install the necessary dependencies, run the following command:

 ## bash
-pip install requests beautifulsoup4 pandas
+pip install pandas matplotlib seaborn numpy

 ## How to Run the Script
 ### Running the Script Locally